xasos/UIUC-API/README.md

 Unofficial Open Data API for the University of Illinois at Urbana-Champaign.
 I'm building this out of frustration of not having a centralized data source for UIUC information.
 The idea was fleshed out [here](https://www.reddit.com/r/UIUC/comments/2hhlhn/would_anyone_be_interested_in_a_uiuc_open_data_api/
 ).
 This is still very much a WIP, so please feel free to submit an issue or contribute!
 The API is built with Python, Flask + [Flask RESTful](https://github.com/flask-restful/flask-restful), and Redis.

-*Note: This is an unofficial API and is not supported or controlled by UIUC itself.
+*Note: This is an unofficial API and is not supported or controlled by the University of Illinois at Urbana-Champaign itself.
 Any questions, comments, feedback or feature requests should be directed to xasos or via an issue in this repo.*

 ## Usage
 **Base URL:** http://uiuc-api.herokuapp.com